Minor White: Late career: 1965–1974

+Legacy

+Retrospective

+Peter Bunnell studied photography under White at the RIT in the late 1950s.
+Originally intending to pursue fashion photography, it was his exposure to White that drew him to reconsider photography as vehicle for personal artistic expression.
+White became a mentor to Bunnell and recruited him to join the staff of Aperture magazine.
+Bunnell gradually transitioned from being a photographer to studying the medium and its history, but his interest in – and friendship with – White endured until White’s passing in 1976.

+Bunnell became the acknowledged expert on White’s work, and his 1989 book Minor White: The Eye That Shapes still stands as the most complete single source of information on the photographer.

 Equivalence

 White was greatly influenced by Stieglitz's concept of "equivalence," which White interpreted as allowing photographs to represent more than their subject matter.
 He wrote "when a photograph functions as an Equivalent, the photograph is at once a record of something in front of the camera and simultaneously a spontaneous symbol.
 (A 'spontaneous symbol' is one which develops automatically to fill the need of the moment.
 A photograph of the bark of a tree, for example, may suddenly touch off a corresponding feeling of roughness of character within an individual.)"

 In his later life he often made photographs of rocks, surf, wood and other natural objects that were isolated from their context, so that they became abstract forms.
 He intended these to be interpreted by the viewer as something more than what they actually present.
 According to White, "When a photographer presents us with what to him is an Equivalent, he is telling us in effect, 'I had a feeling about something and here is my metaphor of that feeling.'...What really happened is that he recognized an object or series of forms that, when photographed, would yield an image with specific suggestive powers that can direct the viewer into a specific and known feeling, state, or place within himself."

 In the introduction to his Fourth Sequence (1950), White wrote: